 I certify that appropriate staff and decision-makers have reviewed both the Regional Water Plan covering our area and the Rules for Environmental Planning Criteria (O.C.G.A.
 12-2-8) and taken them into consideration in formulating our plan.

-If you have any questions concerning our submittal, please contact Pete Frisina, Director of Community Services at 770-305-5160 or pfrisina@fayettecountyga.gov
+If you have any questions concerning our submittal, please contact Steve Rapson at 770-305-5100 or by email at srapson@fayettecountyga.gov.

 Sincerely,